bevyengine/rfcs/rfcs/52-unstable_features.md

 ## Drawbacks

 This will increase complexity in Bevy code.
+Increased complexity can be controlled by limiting the number of unstable features available at a given time, or their scope.

 It will also increase complexity of a contribution that would like to use this process, but it is opt-in and not mandatory.
 Think of it as a fast track for unstable features.